 The UK courts described in Section IV.i above have exclusive jurisdiction in respect of actions for revocation of intellectual property rights registered in the UK (including UK patents, UK designations of European patents, UK trademarks and UK registered designs), but not actions for revocation, or claims otherwise challenging the validity, of other countries' registrations or designations of European patents.

-It is possible for a party to seek a declaration of non-infringement from the court, and this may extend to non-UK rights.
+It is possible for a party to seek a declaration of non-infringement from the court, and this may, in some circumstances, extend to non-UK rights.
 For example, in Actavis v.
-Eli Lilly,39 Lilly was found to have conceded jurisdiction, in the course of pre-action correspondence, such that the Patents Court had jurisdiction to award a declaration of non-infringement covering designations of a European patent for several other EPC states.
+Eli Lilly,35 Lilly was found to have conceded jurisdiction, in the course of pre-action correspondence, such that the Patents Court had jurisdiction to award a declaration of non-infringement covering designations of a European patent for several other EPC states.
 In Eli Lilly v.
-Genentech,40 the Civil Procedure Rules enabled Lilly to commence proceedings for declarations of non-infringement in respect of a UK designation of a European patent and several non-UK designations of the same patent by service on Genentech, Inc, in the United States.
+Genentech,36 the Civil Procedure Rules enabled Lilly to commence proceedings for declarations of non-infringement in respect of a UK designation of a European patent and several non-UK designations of the same patent by service on Genentech, Inc, in the United States.
 (Lilly also challenged the validity of the UK designation of Genentech's European patent, but not the non-UK designations.)
 In contrast, in Parainan Pearl Shipping v.
-Kristian Gerhard Jebsen Skipsrederei,41 Parainan's attempt to commence proceedings against the Norwegian owners of several designations of a European patent for relief including declarations of non-infringement, by the employment of a different mechanism in the Civil Procedure Rules, was unsuccessful.
+Kristian Gerhard Jebsen Skipsrederei,37 Parainan's attempt to commence proceedings against the Norwegian owners of several designations of a European patent for relief including declarations of non-infringement, by the employment of a different mechanism in the Civil Procedure Rules, was unsuccessful.
 This remains a developing area of the law.

 iii Obtaining relevant evidence of infringement and discovery